Zemchar/OpenProto/README.md

 <img src="static/icons/icon.png" width="50%" height="50%">
 </p>
 <h1 align="center">OpenProto</h1>
-<h3 align="center"><i>The most beautiful way to control your Protogen</i></h3>
-<h5 align="center">(Or any rgb panel project for that matter!) </h5>
+<h3 align="center"><i>Adding the "-gen" was just too much to ask for</i></h3>

-## Features
+# Features

-- A mobile-first (fursuit friendly!) web interface for controlling/adding your expressions designed to be accessed through a phone hotspot
+- A beautiful mobile-first (fursuit friendly!) web interface for controlling/adding your expressions, all designed to be portable and accessed through a phone hotspot
-- A text animation framework for quickly creating new text-based animated expressions
+- A text animation editor for quickly creating new text-based animated expressions
+- Supports png, jpg, and gif for animated expressions
 - Customizable panel parameters to allow for a wide range of configurations
 - Continuous, Mirrored, And Duplicated modes for chained panels
 - Asynchronous loading of animations & smart swapping for a seamless experience
-- Fursuit not required!
+- Fursuit not required! (although this software *was* designed as protogen software)

 ### Special thanks to Ray for all the awesome art!

 ## Installation & Running

+> [!Note]
+> This program was designed to be run on a raspberry pi and *requires* networking capabilities!

-1. Clone this repository on your raspberry pi and run `sudo sh first_run.sh` on your first installation.
+1. Clone this repository on your raspberry pi and run `sudo bash first_run.sh` on your first installation.
+   1. Do not run this with `sh`!
+It will fail.
 2. Reboot your system if you were prompted to
 3. (Optional) open a screen instance to allow you to run the program in the background
+   1. This is not installed by default, so make sure to run `sudo apt-get install screen` if you don't already have screen
 4. Run `sudo python3 main.py` to start the program
+   1. If running under screen, detach from the screen instance with `ctrl+a+d`, you are now free to disconnect from your pi.
-5. Connect to the web interface via your raspberry pi's IP address, adjust your settings, and go!
+5. Connect to the web interface via your raspberry pi's IP address or hostname (I recommend your hostname), adjust your settings, and go!

 > [!WARNING]
 > **This server is NOT secure, nor was it designed to be!**